 We only include products that have been independently selected by TZR’s editorial team.
 However, we may receive a portion of sales if you purchase a product through a link in this article.

-This celeb-beloved sweatsuit brand is donating 100% of profits from sales of its Movement Hoodie V2 to several charitable organizations, including LBGTQ+ Freedom Fund, RAINN (Rape, Abuse & Incest National Network), Asian Pacific Fund, and Black Visions Collective.
-The proceeds will be divided equally between the four non-profits in hopes of encouraging our community to learn how to heal, inspire, and empower one another.
+This celeb-beloved sweatsuit brand is donating 100% of profits from sales of its Movement Hoodie V2 to several organizations, including the LBGTQ+ Freedom Fund, RAINN (Rape, Abuse & Incest National Network), Asian Pacific Fund, and Black Visions Collective.
+The proceeds will be divided equally amongst the four nonprofits.

 To celebrate and uplift those in the LGBTQ+ community, the Australian eyewear brand teamed up with The Trevor Project for its limited-edition Pride collection.
 One hundred percent of the proceeds from sales of this rainbow-colored range will go towards helping prevent suicide among the LGBTQ+ youth, with a total donation of up to $100,000.